solarsoft0/website/docs/docs/getting_started/create_a_voice_application.md

-# Voice

-## Creating a basic Voice Application
+# Create a Voice Application

-A Voice Application is a server that takes control of the flow in a call.
+A Programmable Voice Application is a server that takes control of the flow in a call.
 A Voice Application can use any combination of the following verbs:

 - `Answer` - Accepts an incoming call
 - `Hangup` - Closes the call